The Combinatorial Multi-Round Ascending Auction: What theory predicts about bidding in practice

-In the previous sections we have identified four patterns of bidding: clock-truthful, CMRA-truthful, the \flatbid\ strategy, and riskless demand reduction.
+In the previous sections, we have identified four patterns of bidding: clock-truthful, CMRA-truthful, the \flatbid\ strategy, and risk-free demand reduction.
 Some of these form equilibria, others do not.
 In equilibrium there can be demand expansion, demand reduction, and (CMRA-) truthful bidding.
-We now investigate actual implementations of the CMRA to see what bidding patterns emerged in practice.
+We now discuss how theory and auction data can be combined to learn something about bidding behavior.

-The ideal test of bidding behavior would examine actual bidding data.
-However, the published auction data do not allow us to cleanly identify which pattern of bidding emerged in each auction.
-The DEA only publishes aggregated payments and allocations for each bidder.
-We can partially recover whether or not headline or additional bids won.
+Figure~\ref{fig:dynamics} summarizes which bidding patterns can be explained by the strategies we have described and suggests which bidding patterns in the CMRA would require new theoretical results.
+While the bidding strategies are inspired by our equilibrium analysis in Sections~\ref{sec:strategic} and~\ref{sec:risk free}, our predictions do not rely on equilibrium bidding.

-In our model, each bidding pattern we analyzed has different implications for how the auction ends.
-If only headline demands are winning, the pattern of bidding is consistent with clock-truthful bidding (or with other clock auction behavior such as standard demand reduction) and we can rule out CMRA-truthful bidding, \flatbid\ bidding and the riskless demand reduction strategy.
-If a mix of headline and additional bids is winning, the pattern of bidding is consistent with CMRA-truthful bids and \flatbid\ bidding and we can rule out clock-truthful bidding and the riskless demand reduction strategy.
-Finally, if only additional bids are winning, the pattern is consistent with the riskless demand reduction strategy and CMRA-truthful bidding under decreasing marginal values, but we can rule out CMRA-truthful bidding in the case of non-decreasing marginal values, as well as clock-truthful bidding and \flatbid\ bidding.
+In our model, each bidding pattern we have analyzed has different implications for how the auction ends.
+If only headline demands are winning, the pattern of bidding is consistent with clock-truthful bidding (or with other clock auction behavior such as standard demand reduction) and we can rule out CMRA-truthful bidding, \flatbid\ bidding and the risk-free demand reduction strategy.
+If a mix of headline and additional bids is winning, the pattern of bidding is consistent with CMRA-truthful bids and \flatbid\ bidding and we can rule out clock-truthful bidding and the risk-free demand reduction strategy.
+Finally, if only additional bids are winning, the pattern is consistent with the risk-free demand reduction strategy and CMRA-truthful bidding under decreasing marginal values, but we can rule out CMRA-truthful bidding in the case of non-decreasing marginal values, as well as clock-truthful bidding and \flatbid\ bidding.
 Of course, we cannot distinguish between CMRA-truthful bidding under non-decreasing marginal values and \flatbid\ bidding from winning data only because they are outcome equivalent.